-Gene therapy is an experimental treatment that involves introducing genetic material into a person’s cells to fight or prevent disease.
+Gene therapy is a treatment that involves introducing genetic material into a person’s cells to fight or prevent disease.
 Researchers are studying gene therapy for a number of diseases, such as severe combined immuno-deficiencies, hemophilia, Parkinson's disease, cancer and even HIV, through a number of different approaches.
 A gene can be delivered to a cell using a carrier.
 The most common types of carriers used in gene therapy are altered safe viruses.
-The technology is still in its infancy, but it has been used with some success as outlined below (see also video 6).
+The technology is growing fast and the first gene therapy products are available on the market.